Self-restrained Triplet Loss for Accurate Masked Face Recognition: Methodology

 \section{Methodology}

 In this section, we present our proposed approach to improve the verification performance of masked face recognition.
-The presented solution is designed to be built on top of existing face recognition models.
+The proposed solution is designed to operate on top of existing face recognition models.
 To achieve this goal, we propose an \gls{eum}.
-The input for our proposed model is a face embedding extracted from a masked face image and the output is what we call an "unmasked face embedding", which aims at being more similar to the embedding of the same identity when not wearing a mask.
-Thus, the proposed solution does not require any modification or training of the existing face recognition solution.
-Figure \ref{fig:workflow} shows an overview of the proposed approach workflow in training and in operation modes.
+The input to our proposed model is a face embedding extracted from a masked face image, and the output is a so-called "unmasked face embedding", which is intended to be more similar to the embedding of the same identity without wearing a mask.
+Therefore, the proposed solution does not require any modification or training of the existing face recognition solution.
+Figure \ref{fig:workflow} shows an overview of the workflow of the proposed approach in training and operational modes.

 Furthermore, we propose the \gls{srt} to control the model during the training phase.
-Similar to the well-known triplet-based learning, the \gls{srt} loss has two learning objectives: 1) Minimizing the inter-class variation i.e. minimizing the distance between genuine pairs of unmasked and masked face embeddings.
-2) Maximizing the intra-class variation i.e. maximizing the distance between imposter pairs of masked face embeddings.
-However, unlike the traditional triplet loss, the proposed \gls{srt} loss function can self-adjust its learning objective by only focusing on optimizing the inter-class variation when the intra-class variation is deemed to be sufficient.
-When the gap on intra-class variation is violated, our proposed loss behave as traditional triplet loss.
-The theoretical motivation behind our \gls{srt} loss will be presented along with the function formulation later in this section.
+Similar to the well-known triplet-based learning, the \gls{srt} loss has two learning objectives: 1) Minimizing the intra-class variation, i.e., minimizing the distance between genuine pairs of unmasked and masked face embeddings.
+2) Maximizing the inter-class variation, i.e., maximizing the distance between imposter pairs of masked face embeddings.
+However, unlike the traditional triplet loss, the proposed \gls{srt} loss function can self-adjust its learning objective by only focusing on optimizing the intra-class variation when the inter-class variation is deemed sufficient.
+When the gap in inter-class variation is violated, our proposed loss behaves like a conventional triple loss.
+The theoretical motivation behind our \gls{srt}-loss is presented along with the functional formulation later in this section.
+In the following, this section presents our proposed \gls{eum} architecture and the \gls{srt} loss.